cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

+## 2025-09-12 — Quick Apply Cleanup & Ownership
+### Scope: `user-portal.html`, `admin-dashboard.html`, `firestore-data-manager.js`
+- Canonical data: Applications live in Firestore `applications` with mirrors at `users/{uid}/applications/*` and `jobs/{jobId}/applications/*`.
+- Remove any legacy sample arrays or hardcoded application lists in admin; always read via `getApplications()`.
+- Do not write applications to JSON backups; Quick Apply is Firestore-only.
+Optional webhook/email triggers are non-blocking and may be configured via `window.CONFIG.webhooks.applicationCreated`.
+- Duplicate prevention is built-in (email+jobId guard).
+Do not reintroduce client-side dedupe lists.

+Cleanup checklist:
+- Remove temporary sample app stats if reintroduced during development.
+- Verify Applications section binds Approve/Deny to `setApplicationStatus()` and not to local arrays.
+- Keep quick-apply button in portal priority jobs; do not add it to the public landing `index.html`.

+Verification:
+- Create an application via portal; ensure it appears in admin without refresh (listener) and status changes persist on approval/denial.

 ## 2025-08-20 — Align Start Date to Job Selection
 ### 2025-09-08 — Portfolio Builder Integration Notes
 - New files: `portfolio-builder.html`, `storage-utils.js`, `api/portfolio-theme.js`.